aribanaz11/ariba-naz-portfolio/README.md

 ---

 ## 💫 About Me
 Hi there! 👋 I'm **Ariba Naz**.
-I'm currently pursuing my B.Tech in Information Technology at *Global Nature Care Sangathan Group of Institute* in Jabalpur.
+I have completed my B.Tech in Information Technology at *Global Nature Care Sangathan Group of Institute* in Jabalpur.

 I have a deep passion for building scalable web applications and uncovering insights from data.
-I am currently working as a **Data Science & AI Intern at Labmentix** and I am incredibly proud to be a **Gold Microsoft Learn Student Ambassador (MLSA)**.
+I have hands on experience in **Data Science & AI Intern through my training at Labmentix** and I am incredibly proud to be a **Gold Microsoft Learn Student Ambassador (MLSA)**.

 ---